 3.5 Energy: Describe different sources and factors affecting energy supply and demand.

-Resources | Subject Notes | Geography
+Resources | Subject Notes | Geography | Lesson Plan

-IGCSE Geography 0460 - Topic 3: Economic Development
+IGCSE Geography 0460 - 3.
+Economic Development

 3.5 Energy: Sources and Supply/Demand Factors

-This section explores the different sources of energy available to the world and the factors that influence both the supply and demand for energy.
+This section explores the various sources of energy available to the world and the factors that influence both the supply and demand for energy.
 Understanding these aspects is crucial for analyzing economic development and sustainability.

 Energy Sources